Goodsmileduck/yandex-serverless-action/README.md

 # Yandex serverless action
 > **Note:** To use this action, you must have access to the [GitHub Actions](https://github.com/features/actions) feature.
 GitHub Actions are currently only available in public beta.
 You can [apply for the GitHub Actions beta here](https://github.com/features/actions/signup/).

-This action uploads code to object storage and update Serverless funstion in Yandex cloud
+This action uploads code to object storage and update Serverless funstion in Yandex cloud.

 ## Usage